TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

 During privilege escalation, it's always good practice to look for new `passwords` and check if they allow `lateral movement`.
-But in this case, the credentials don't allow lateral movement to any other user.
+However, in this case, the credentials do not allow us to pivot to any other user.

 <br />